reselbob/k8sdemos/dashboard/readme.md

 ![Enter port](images/enter-port.png)

-You'll a weird rendering.
+You'll get a weird rendering of a list of filenames in the web page.
 This is OK.
 Take notice fo the Katacoda URL in the web age.

 **Step 5:** Append the following to the Katacoda URL: